What is scraped content?

 Website Monitoring

-Regularly monitoring website traffic and analyzing patterns can help identify bot traffic and determine if any additional measures are needed to prevent bots from accessing the website.
+Regularly monitoring website traffic and analyzing patterns can help identify bot traffic and determine if any additional measures are needed to avoid them.

 Catching bots with a honeypot